SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 Since I was fed up with dealing with the wires that always got tangled up when I was listening to the music or watching some videos, I decided to buy a pair of wireless Bluetooth earbuds which were a new technology a few years ago.
 I had thought that things would get better, but it turned out that I was wrong.

-Every time I tried to connect the earbuds with my mobile phone, I had to go through a series of cumbersome procedures---turning them on, putting them into pairing mode and hoping that my phone could recognize them.
+Every time I tried to connect the earbuds with my mobile phone, I had to go through a series of cumbersome procedures---turning them on, switching them into pairing mode and hoping that my phone could recognize them.
 And sometimes even though they had connected successfully, they often fell disconnected or had other connection problems.
 And the weirdest phenomenon was that sometimes one of them was connected but the other didn't.

 I couldn't count the number of times when I had to fiddle (around) with[^fiddle-with] them to make them work properly.
 I thought that my choice for this pair of earbuds was a mistake since it was a waste of money and time.